pistocop/garrascobike-core/README.md

 # 💤 TODO

+- [ ] [!]
+Store dataset info, both _subreddit-dl_ and _entities_extraction.py_
+- [ ] Can we speed up entities extractions with batch approach?
+- [ ] Reorder /core/ scripts under different folders
+- [ ] Info logging system: print the main 3 phases [init / processing / storing]
-- [ ] Code refactory
+    - [ ] Log running stats
-- [ ] Use library for pandas CPU parallelism
+- [ x ] Use library for pandas CPU parallelism
+    - Not required: preprocessing is already really fast
 - [ ] We should improve the text parsing?
-    - Manage both parsing and entities extraction in one script could be a risk
+    - [ ] Refactory: manage both parsing and entities extraction in one file script could be a risk
 - [ ] How manage the connection between models and requirements.txt?
     - [ ] Support multiple languages
         - [ ] We need to manage multiple installation for multiple models
 - [ x ] Log if GPU is attached
-- [ ] Log running stats

 # Links